JyiaJain/SmartWasteSegregator/README.md

 # Smart Waste Segregator

 ## Introduction
 The **Smart Waste Segregator** is an innovative solution designed to automate waste management by efficiently segregating waste into distinct categories.
-This project leverages sensors and machine learning algorithms to identify and classify waste as biodegradable, non-biodegradable, or recyclable, contributing to a cleaner and more sustainable environment.
+This project leverages sensors  to identify and classify waste as wet or dry contributing to a cleaner and more sustainable environment.

 ## Features
-- **Automated Waste Classification**: Uses sensors and image recognition to identify waste type.
+- **Automated Waste Classification**: Uses sensors  to identify waste type.
 - **Efficient Sorting Mechanism**: Automatically separates waste into appropriate bins.
-- **Real-Time Monitoring**: Provides live data on waste levels in bins.
 - **Eco-Friendly Design**: Promotes sustainable waste management practices.
-- **Mobile Application Integration**: Tracks waste levels and sends notifications when bins are full.
+- **Mobile Application Integration**: Tracks waste levels and alerts when bins are full.

 ## Components Used
-- Arduino or Raspberry Pi
+- Arduino
 - Ultrasonic Sensor
 - IR Sensor
 - Servo Motors
-- Camera Module
-- Machine Learning Model for Image Classification
-- Wi-Fi Module (for IoT connectivity)
-- Power Supply
+- Moisture sensor

 ## Libraries Required
 Ensure the following libraries are installed for Arduino: